At present, there are over 200 species of root mealybugs across the United States.

 Root mealybugs feed on plant roots of host plants by sucking the sap from the tissues through their stylets (or mouth).

-As these serious pests feed, they leave behind honeydew which can later result in the growth of mold on the plant.
+As these serious pests feed, they leave behind honeydew, which can later grow mold on the plant.

 In smaller numbers, they do not have a significant effect on the plant’s health.

 However, their ability to lay eggs and multiply at an exponentially fast rate means they can go from being a mild problem to becoming a heavy infestation in no time.

 If the colony of infested plants gets too large, the plants are likely to die from rot.

 There are a few ways to identify a mealy bug infestation.

 The first signs may be the yellowing and wilting of the leaves, as it will look like the plant’s health begins to deteriorate.

 The soil around the plant is also another indicator.
-It may start to take on a blue-tinted appearance due to the waxy filaments covering mealy bugs body.
+The waxy filaments covering the mealy bugs’ bodies may start to take on a blue-tinted appearance.

 It can be hard to detect an infestation until the plant is heavily infected.

-Look for the bugs while the soil is dry as watering the area has the tendency to make them disperse and difficult to see.
+Look for the bugs while the soil is dry, as watering the area tends to disperse and make it difficult to see.

 How To Control Root Mealybugs